 In 1467, Sochaczew together with the whole of Mazovia was incorporated into the Crown of Poland, and the castle became the seat of the starosty.
 Therefore, at the turn of the fifteenth and sixteenth, it expanded.
 Around 1630, due to the collapse of the escarpment, the starost Stanisław Radziejowski rebuilt the castle, this time for an early baroque residence.
 It was destroyed during the Swedish invasion, but partly rebuilt, survived until 1790, when it was demolished by starost Kazimierz Walicki, to build a new seat in the same place.
 The object was destroyed in 1794, during the Kościuszko Insurrection.
 In the nineteenth century, it was subject to demolition.

+The castle was erected on a hill located in close proximity to the eastern bank of the Bzura River.
 The late medieval castle was regular, on a trapezoidal plan with perimeter walls, a gate tower from the north and a wooden house near the western curtain.
 The gate and walls were made of brick, the remaining buildings were wooden.
 The form and plan of the northern tower are unknown, initially it probably did not extend above the crown of the defensive wall.
 Its early height is estimated at 5-8 meters.
 In later times, it was increased by another wooden storey.

 New wooden houses were added to the southern and northern curtains in the 16th century.
 The southern house is also called royal, the northern house is called Szydłowiecki’s house.
 The entrance to the courtyard, which originally led probably through the northern curtain, was moved to the eastern tower at the beginning of the sixteenth century and was preceded by a long wooden bridge.
 The newly erected eastern tower was rectangular, with sides 4,5×7,5 meters.
 Further objects were built on the outer bailey, and ramparts were built from three sides of the castle to protect the object against firearms.